UCDglobalchange/GitHub/README.md

 ---

-## 3. Set Up Git on Your Local Machine or FARM (if not already installed)
+## 3. Set Up Git on Your Local Machine (it is already installed on FARM)

 ### Install Git: